• Skip to main content

 Yes, you can smoke weed that smells like hay.
 The only bad side effect is that you will turn into a horse and start neighing and bucking.

 Seriously though, there are no side effects.
 The only unpleasantness is that chlorophyll is a bit harsh on the lungs and may cause you to cough more, but there is no other danger in smoking hay weed.
+It is just one of those things that makes marijuana buds harsher to smoke.

 It will probably not get you as high, and it will taste bad, but if you are desperate and that is all the weed you have, you can smoke it with no issues.
 But you will probably not enjoy it very much.
 Unless your name is Mr. Ed.